Absolute Justice: Plot

-After investigating Dodds and Pemberton's deaths, Clark and Chloe believe they have located the killer at the psychiatric ward of Metropolis General Hospital.
-When they arrive, they find the individual, Joar Mahkent, in a vegetative state and Doctor Fate reading his mind.
-Doctor Fate then sees Clark's fate and teleports Clark and himself to the museum.
+After investigating Dodds and Sylvester's deaths, Clark and Chloe believe they have located the killer at the psychiatric ward of Metropolis General Hospital.
+When they arrive, they find the individual, Joar Mahkent, in a vegetative state and Nelson reading his mind.
+Nelson sees Clark's fate and teleports Clark and himself to the museum.
 Meanwhile, the real assassin is revealed to be Joar's son, who is killing the Justice Society members for putting his father in that vegetative state decades earlier.
 Hired by an organization known as Checkmate, and instructed by Agent Amanda Waller, Icicle sets his sights on Courtney.
-Oliver tracks down Courtney—who calls herself "Stargirl"—and realizes that she is setting herself up as bait to lure Icicle out.
+Oliver tracks down Courtney—who calls herself Stargirl—and realizes that she is setting herself up as bait to lure Icicle out.
 Icicle arrives, but Oliver interrupts Courtney's plan.
-As a result, Hawkman grabs Oliver, throws him through the Watchtower window, and then threatens to do worse if Oliver interferes again.
+As a result, Carter grabs Oliver, throws him through the Watchtower window, and threatens to do worse if Oliver interferes again.

 Meanwhile, Checkmate sends Lois Lane an anonymous package that provides her with the truth about the Justice Society.
-Clark awakens at the museum, where Doctor Fate informs Clark that his fate is to lead a new generation of superheroes, and that he will one day conquer his greatest enemy, Lex Luthor.
-Oliver and John Jones show up at the museum to rescue Clark, unaware that Hawkman, Doctor Fate, and Stargirl are actually heroes.
+Clark awakens at the museum, where Nelson informs Clark that his fate is to lead a new generation of superheroes, and that he will one day conquer his greatest enemy, Lex Luthor.
+Oliver and John Jones show up at the museum to rescue Clark, unaware that Carter, Nelson, and Courtney are actually heroes.
 Banding together, the group splits up into pairs to locate Icicle.
-While on patrol, Doctor Fate and John Jones are attacked by Icicle.
-Before Doctor Fate is killed, he uses his abilities to restore John's Martian powers.
-While John lies unconscious, Icicle steals Doctor Fate's helmet and acquires the powers that go with it.
+While on patrol, Nelson and John are attacked by Icicle.
+Before Nelson is killed, he uses his abilities to restore John's Martian powers.
+While John lies unconscious, Icicle steals Nelson's helmet and acquires the powers that go with it.

 Clark and the others regroup at Watchtower, where Icicle arrives to kill the rest of the Justice Society and avenge his father.
-At first, Clark, Hawkman, Stargirl, and Green Arrow have trouble taking down Icicle and his new abilities.
+At first, Clark, Carter, Courtney, and Oliver have trouble taking down Icicle and his new abilities.
 When John arrives, the group is finally able to defeat Icicle.
-Afterward, Carter tells Clark that he and Courtney have located the surviving members of the Justice Society, their children, and their protégés in order to build a new team of superheroes for today's generation.
-Back at the Daily Planet after having been visited by Agent Waller, Lois publishes her article on the Justice Society, revealing them to be a team of superheroes who were lambasted by the government, and falsely imprisoned.
+Afterward, Carter tells Clark that he and Courtney have located the surviving members of the Justice Society, their children, and their protégés in order to build a new team of superheroes for the current generation.
+Back at the Daily Planet after having been visited by Waller, Lois publishes her article on the Justice Society, revealing them to be a team of superheroes who were lambasted by the government and falsely imprisoned.
 Icicle is transported back to Checkmate.
-With Icicle in a heated cage, Agent Waller subsequently kills him after informing Icicle that he was a part of the new Suicide Squad.
-Afterward, Tess Mercer is revealed to be an agent of Checkmate.
+With Icicle in a heated cage, Waller kills him.
+Afterward, she meets with Tess, revealed to be an agent of Checkmate.